coderpy-anup/assignment_fourth/README.md

-# Files, Exceptions, and Errors in Python
+# 📄 Task 1 : Read a File and Handle Errors

-## 📄 Task Description
+## 🧠 Task Description

 This Python script reads and displays the contents of a text file named `sample.txt`.
 It also gracefully handles scenarios where the file does not exist.

 ---
 ## ✅ Features

 - Reads a text file line by line
 - Prints each line to the console
 - Handles `FileNotFoundError` and other exceptions gracefully

+---

+## 📂 Files Included

+- `task_1.py`: The main Python script.
+- `sample.txt`: Output file generated during script execution.

 ---